burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 (2) This operation is not on the critical execution path in the program.

-(3) Object does not have any state in the heap.
+(3) The object does not have any state in the heap.

 (4) You shouldn't use `std::swap` to implement the move.
 It doesn't make any sense.